What Is a Plug Weld and How Is It Done?

 Essential Plug Welding Tools

-Use a center punch to mark each hole before drilling, and you’ll stop the bit from walking.
-Secure the work, then clean the back side after drilling with a grinder if needed.
-Good joint preparation lets your welding techniques work with precision, not guesswork.
+Secure the work, then clean the back side after drilling with a grinder or deburring tool.
+Good joint preparation lets your welding technique rely on control, not guesswork.

-Materials And Safety Gear
+Materials and Safety Gear

 How to Drill Plug Weld Holes